jasminevasandani/know-your-ai/README.md

 **The Framework: Navarasa**
 <br>
-The navarasa were defined in the Sansrkit text, _Natya Shastra_ (200 BCE - 200 CE or 500 BCE - 500 CE) (1), written by Bharata Muni who was a South Asian theatrologist and musicologist.
+The navarasa were defined in the Sanskrit text, _Natya Shastra_ (200 BCE - 200 CE or 500 BCE - 500 CE) (1), written by Bharata Muni who was a South Asian theatrologist and musicologist.
 The _Natya Shastra_ is considered to be the foundational text for classical South Asian arts today.
 The _Natya Shastra_ coined the Sanskrit term _rasa_, which can be literally translated to mean  "sap" or "juice", but can also mean “essence,” “taste,” “flavor,” or "emotion" (2).
 In the text, Bharata states that the navarasa are "the basis of all human emotions" (3).
 The navarasa are:
   - 1: 'adbhuta (astonishment)',
   - 2: 'bibhatsa (disgust)',
   - 3: 'bhayanaka (fear)',